 - Course recertification reviews will occur according to the schedule regardless of when the course was originally certified.

-- Courses that carry both a GE and Overlay or Code certifications will be reviewed for both certifications according to the GE designation.
+- Courses that carry a GE along with an Overlay and/or Code certifications will be reviewed for all certifications according to the GE designation.

 Making A GEOC Course Approval Request

 The Curricular Procedures Manual provides step-by-step instructions, timelines, and other necessary information needed for launching new course requests, course revision requests, or other curricular changes to academic programs at Cal State East Bay.
 These procedures are in compliance with local CSUEB policy, CSU Chancellor's Office guidelines, and WASC accreditation standards.
 The details most germane to GEOC course requests are explained with step-by-step instructions in the Faculty Guide to GEOC Course Approvals.

 All GEOC course approval requests/forms should be created, launched, and tracked exclusively online via Curriculog, CSUEB's curriculum management platform.